spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 Computer terminals are common and should be easy to access from any point in the station, with the exception of the Arena and Security.
 A terminal can be used to talk to the Station AI, as well as access network files, the internet, etc.

 If the characters try to access the internet for any reason, the Station AI should inform them that their access is restricted.
 The characters can only access some very basic wiki articles about the future, the Historia Kanalo megacorp, and most notably, themselves.
-(See the “Researching Yourself” minigame.)
+(See the “[Researching Yourself]('../appendix-a')” minigame in Appendix A.)

 Lifting the access restriction can only be accomplished by removing the AI command inhibitor (which it will helpfully suggest).